6 Fertility Exercises to Support Your Reproductive Health

 4. Cycling

-Gentle cycling is another excellent exercise to support fertility in women.
-Like walking, it raises your heart rate, improves blood flow, burns calories, and provides a great opportunity to enjoy the outdoors.
-When cycling outside, be sure to choose safe routes to avoid potential collisions.
-Alternatively, you can opt for a stationary bike if you prefer exercising indoors.
+Gentle cycling is another effective way to support fertility — especially for women.
+Like walking, it raises your heart rate, improves blood flow, burns calories, and gives you a great excuse to enjoy the outdoors.
+Just be sure to choose safe routes if you're riding outside, or you can always opt for a stationary bike indoors.

-Cycling can be slightly more intense than walking, so it's a good option for those who want a greater challenge without overdoing it.
-To minimize impact, make sure that your bike is set properly for your height.
+Cycling tends to be slightly more intense than walking, so it's a nice option if you want a bit more of a challenge without overdoing it.
+Make sure your bike is set properly for your height to keep things comfortable and low-impact.

-While cycling is a beneficial workout for women trying to conceive, some research suggests that men may want to be cautious about cycling intensity13 due to potential effects on fertility.
-Men should speak with their healthcare provider about appropriate cycling practices if fertility is a concern.
+One important note: while cycling is beneficial for women trying to conceive, some research suggests that men may want to be cautious about cycling intensity13 due to potential effects on fertility.
+If this is a concern, it's worth chatting with your healthcare provider about what's appropriate.

 5. Pilates

-As with the other workouts on this list, pilates is very low-impact.
-Many exercises are done laying down on a mat or using a reformer machine.
-If you've been injured in the past, a Pilates workout tailored to your injury can help with recovery.
+Like the other workouts on this list, Pilates is very low-impact.
+Many exercises are done lying on a mat or using a reformer machine.
+And if you're recovering from a past injury, a tailored Pilates routine can actually help with your rehabilitation while still supporting your fertility goals.

 6. Light Weight Training

-Light weight training can be a good addition to your pre-pregnancy workout routine.
-Lifting weights can help you build full-body strength, and you can tailor your training to suit your needs and preferences.
+Don't count out the weight room!
+Light weight training can be a great addition to your pre-pregnancy routine.
+Lifting weights builds full-body strength, and you can easily tailor your sessions to focus on whatever feels right for you.

-If you have a particularly heavy or intense weight lifting routine, talk to your doctor before trying to conceive.
-They can help you put together a routine to help you maintain strength without putting excess stress on your body.
+If you currently follow a heavy or intense lifting programme, have a conversation with your doctor before you start trying to conceive.
+They can help you adjust your routine to maintain your strength without placing excess stress on your body.

 Exercise Best For Duration Frequency Impact Level